Families of thousands missing from El Salvador's civil war pin hopes on new commission

 One concern Arteaga has is over the commission's longevity, since it was created by a presidential decree.

-“Next year is an election year and a new president will take office in June of 2019," said Arteaga.
+“Next year is an election year and a new president will take office in June of 2019," Arteaga said.
 "We don’t know what’s going to happen.”

 Ortiz is weary about the new commission because it took so long to create it.
 At the same time, he's also hopeful they will deliver on their promises, a sentiment he shares with Aquino-Fike, who hopes she’s made her dad proud.

-“I want the world to know about him and I want to bury him,” said Aquino-Fike.
+“I want the world to know about him and I want to bury him,” Aquino-Fike said.
 “I think the ultimate injustice would be for him to be completely erased from history.”

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM